andersgs/irelr/README.md

     install_github("andersgs/irelr", build_vignettes = TRUE)

+This might take a few moments as the vignette and source files are built.

 # How to use it

 The package provides two main functions.
 A function to estimate relatedness indices